Last Updated on June 18, 2020 by Admin

-What observers at the time did not realize was that these industrious men and women were just starting out on the ground floor.
-This backbreaking and often degrading labor was just a stepping stone to acceptance and legitimacy within American society.
-The first generation suffered to make life easier for the generations to come.
+What observers at the time did not realize was that these industrious men and women had to start out a life in a new continent from scratch.
+Their backbreaking and often degrading labor was just a stepping stone towards being accepted and feeling legitimate within American society.
+That first generation, in other words, suffered to make life easier for the generations to come.

-While stereotypes about Italians and Italian-Americans still exist, the struggles eventually got easier for these first arrivals.
-The hard work paid off and eventually Italians started making themselves known in society as well as contributing to America’s greatness.
-They became business owners and politicians, and eventually started moving out of the old “Little Italy” neighborhoods.
+While stereotypes about Italians and Italian-Americans still exist, that first generation’s — and the following ones’ — hard work paid off.
+Italians started making themselves known in society, as well as contributing to America’s greatness.
+They became business owners and politicians, and eventually started moving out of their old “Little Italy” neighborhoods.

-At the same time that Sacco and Vanzetti were undergoing a travesty of American justice, a young star of the silver screen was helping to reshape the image of Italians.
-The short-lived career of Rudolph Valentino helped introduce a new, more positive stereotype associated with Italians.
-Valentino introduced the ‘Latin lover’ persona to Hollywood.
-This image of the charismatic Italian male that is irresistible to women was certainly a step in the right direction.
-However even Valentino faced discrimination and was once typecast as a gangster in his early career.
+This image of a charismatic Italian male irresistible to women was certainly a step in the right direction.
+However, even Valentino faced discrimination and was typecast as a gangster in his early career.

-Discrimination against Italians was to see another wave during World War II when thousands were sent to internment camps or were watched by the US Government.
-Many others had to carry special identification if they happened to work near sensitive areas, such as near naval bases or along waterfronts.
+Discrimination against Italians was to see another wave during World War II, when thousands were sent to internment camps or were watched by the US Government.
+Many others had to carry special identification if they happened to work near sensitive areas, such as naval bases or along waterfronts.

 Once Italians gained a bit of legitimacy among the larger American population, the old derogatory and racial stereotypes disappeared.
-Italians were no longer dirty Neanderthals living in tenements, by the mid 20th century, Italians were firmly established in American pop culture: From music, to fashion, to cars.
-Even the sport of baseball, America’s pastime had Joe DiMaggio as one of the best of all time.
+Italians were no longer dirty brutes living in tenements.
+By the mid 20th century, they were firmly established in American pop culture: from music, to fashion, to cars.
+Even the sport of baseball, America’s favorite pastime, had elected Joe DiMaggio, the son of Italian immigrants, as one of its heroes.